How To Release Music: From The Basics To Unlocking Big Growth

 What do I mean by this?

-Think about your favourite artists.
-Usually, they embody a new look in the form of photos, videos and teaser posts on their social media.
+Think about your favorite artists.
+Usually, they embody a new look in the form of photos, videos, and teaser posts on their social media.

 These days, having a strong brand is widely considered as important as the music itself.

 So then, what can you do for your first release?